Dan Clark (motivational speaker)

-Dan Clark (born March 14, 1955) is a professional motivational speaker, author, and CEO of Clark Success Systems.
+Dan Clark (born March 14, 1955) is an American professional motivational speaker, author, and CEO of Clark Success Systems.
 Clark is also on the International Board of Governors of Operation Smile and on the National Advisory Board for Operation Kids.
 Clark is the author of twenty-one books.

 Early life and education

 Dan Clark was born in Mesa Arizona on March 14, 1955.
 Clark accepted a scholarship in football and baseball to the University of Utah where he majored in psychology.
 During a tackling drill Clark cracked the 7th vertebra in his neck and severed the axillary nerve in his right shoulder.
 Clark recovered full function in a couple of years and was invited to speak to local high school kids about his recovery.
 From there Clark was invited to speak for Nancy Reagan's "Just Say No" campaign.

 Career

-In 1980 Clark acted as a consultant at Clark Financial Real Estate Development Corporation.
-In 1983 he started his own company, Dan Clark and Associates, where he was CEO.
+In 1980, Clark acted as a consultant at Clark Financial Real Estate Development Corporation.
+In 1983, he started his own company, Dan Clark and Associates, where he was CEO.

-In 1991 and 1992, Clark delivered four speeches in the former Soviet Union, where one of his speeches aired live on Moscow One Television, broadcast to all 15 independent Russian States.
-Clark was also the general session keynote speaker at the United Nations World Congress in Hamburg, Germany in 1992.
+In 1991 and 1992, Clark delivered four speeches in the former Soviet Union, where one of his speeches aired live on Moscow One Television, broadcast to all 15 independent Russian states.
+Clark was also the general session keynote speaker at the United Nations World Congress in Hamburg, Germany, in 1992.

 In 2005, Clark traveled to Iraq and Afghanistan and spoke 23 times on 10 bases plus on the USS Harry S. Truman (CVN-75) aircraft carrier.